jules2689/trudeau/docs/2020-04-18/post_news.md

 **Rosemary**:

-Are there other things needed?the Prime Minister said this is the first step.
+Are there other things needed? the Prime Minister said this is the first step.
 These policy decisions being pushed out the door quickly are sometimes not the final version. is there anything else you're looking for?